Poizzz/_blankExtJSApp/README.md

 ==============

-This is Blank ExtJs Application.
+This is Blank Application for ExtJs 4.2.1.

 1. All controllers will be load after parse config.json file.